gsmservice-pl/messaging-sdk-go/docs/models/operations/sendsmsrequestbody.md

 # SendSmsRequestBody

-To send a single SMS or messages with the same content to multiple recipients, please use `operations.CreateGetSmsPriceRequestBodySmsMessage()` method with a single `SmsMessage` object with the properties of this message.
+To send a single SMS or messages with the same content to multiple recipients, please use `operations.CreateSendSmsRequestBodySmsMessage()` method with a single `SmsMessage` object with the properties of this message.
 To send multiple messages with different content at the same time, please use `operations.CreateSendSmsRequestBodyArrayOfSmsMessage()` method passing to it array of type `[]SmsMessage` with the properties of each message.

 ## Supported Types